Iona University: Accreditations

-Iona is categorized in U.S. News & World Report College Rankings as a Regional University - North and for 2022 is tied for #55 place.
+Iona was categorized in U.S. News & World Report College Rankings as a Regional University - North and for 2022 was tied for #55 place.

 Campus

 Academic lecture halls at Iona University include Murphy Center, McSpedon Hall, Arrigoni Center, Doorley Hall, Cornelia Hall, Amend Hall, Ryan Library and Hagan Hall.
 More recent additions to the campus include the Robert V. LaPenta Student Union, the expanded Hynes Athletic Center, the Hynes Institute for Entrepreneurship & Innovation, the residence hall in the heart of campus, East Hall, and the North Avenue Residence Hall.

-Hynes Athletic Center hosts training centers for the college's Division 1 teams in addition to the 2,611-seat multi-purpose arena which hosts year round activities.
+Hynes Athletics Center hosts training centers for the college's Division I teams in addition to the 2,611-seat multi-purpose arena which hosts year round activities.

 The Iona University Libraries hold over 250,000 volumes and multimedia resources as well as 500 current print periodicals.
 In addition the libraries provide access to thousands of electronic resources and journals for both on and off-campus users.

 Iona became the first metro-New York college with a completely wireless Internet campus in September 2001.

 Its 28 acre Bronxville campus was acquired in a May 2021 agreement with Concordia College which closed its doors that year.
 It was used as home for the new NewYork-Presbyterian Iona School of Health Sciences, established after a $20 million gift from NewYork-Presbyterian.

-Residence Halls
+Residence halls

 Loftus Hall

 Loftus Hall, designed to house first-year students only, is a 10-floor building.
 Each floor has six suites of two bedrooms (a double and a triple), one handicapped room which houses two people, and the RA (resident assistant) room.
-Loftus has a small computer lab, a kitchen, a laundry room, a quiet meditation room, a study lounge, and a vending lounge/game room.
+Each Suite contains a common area with a sink, and a bathroom with a toilet and shower.
+Loftus has a kitchen, a laundry room, a quiet meditation room, a study lounge, and a vending lounge/game room.
+The building has three elevators, as well as two staircases on the end of each floor.